 Change text P707L27

-The BSS Type subfield is defined in Table 9-64 (The BSS Type subfield) for specific types of frame cited below.
+In all other cases, the BSS Type subfield is defined in Table 9-64 (The BSS Type subfield for all other cases) for specific types of frame cited below.
 An AP sets the BSS Type subfield to 3 within transmitted DMG Beacon, Probe Response, or (Re)Association Response frames.
 A PCP sets the BSS Type subfield to 2 within transmitted DMG Beacon, Probe Response, or (Re)Association Response frames.
 An IBSS STA or a STA that is not a member of a BSS sets the BSS Type subfield to 1 within transmitted DMG Beacon or Probe Response frames.
 The BSS Type subfield is reserved for all other types of frame.

+Change name of Table 9-64 as follows

+Table 9-64- The BSS Type subfield for all other cases

 Modify in P1554L62

-… redo beamforming with the initiator, unless
+… redo beamforming with the initiator, unless one of following conditions is met:

+in the BTI preceding the A-BFT, the responder receives a DMG Beacon frame that has the Discovery Mode field equal to 1 and in which the BSS Type subfiled is different from the last received DMG Beacon frame that has the Discovery Mode field equal to 1,

 in the BTI preceding the A-BFT the responder receives a DMG Beacon frame that has the Discovery Mode field equal to 1, the CC Present field equal to 1 and the value of the A-BFT Responder Address subfield equal to the responder’s MAC address.

 Modify in P1552L46

-A DMG STA that receives a DMG Beacon frame with the Discovery Mode field equal to 1 may transmit in the A-BFT following the BTI where the DMG Beacon frame is received if at least one of the following conditions is met:
+A DMG STA that receives a DMG Beacon frame with the Discovery Mode field equal to 1 and the CC Present field equal to 1 may transmit in the A-BFT following the BTI where the DMG Beacon frame is received if at least one of the following conditions is met:

-— The CC Present field within the received DMG Beacon frame is equal to 1 and the STA’s MAC address is equal to the value of the A-BFT Responder Address subfield within the received DMG Beacon frame.
+— The STA’s MAC address is equal to the value of the A-BFT Responder Address subfield within the received DMG Beacon frame.

-— The CC Present field within the received DMG Beacon frame is equal to 1 and the value of the ABFT Responder Address subfield within the received DMG Beacon frame is a group address of a group to which the STA belongs.
+— The value of the ABFT Responder Address subfield within the received DMG Beacon frame is a group address of a group to which the STA belongs.

+If none of these conditions is met following the reception of a DMG Beacon frame with the Discovery Mode field equal to 1 and the CC Present field equal to 1, the STA shall not transmit in the A-BFT.

+A DMG STA that receives a DMG Beacon frame with the Discovery Mode field equal to 1 and the CC Present field equal to 0 may transmit in the A-BFT following the BTI where the DMG Beacon frame is received if at least one of the following conditions is met:

+The DMG STA is an AP and the BSS Type subfield is equal to 3

+The DMG STA is a PCP and the BSS Type subfield is equal to 2 or 1

+The DMG STA is a non- AP and non-PCP that is able to support operation in a PBSS or an IBSS, and the BSS Type subfield is equal to 1

-— The CC Present field within the received DMG Beacon frame is equal to 0
+The BSS Type subfield is equal to 0

-If none of these conditions is met following the reception of a DMG Beacon frame with the Discovery Mode field equal to 1, the STA shall not transmit in the A-BFT.
+If none of these conditions is met following the reception of a DMG Beacon frame with the Discovery Mode field equal to 1 and the CC Present field equal to 0, the STA shall not transmit in the A-BFT.

 References: